HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ## Processing list results

 The Domino REST API uses chunked returns ([RFC9112](https://tools.ietf.org/html/rfc9112#section-7.1)) for anything that returns an array and thus could return a lot of data.
-Instead of calling `await response.json()`, we use the [http stream API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+Instead of calling `await response.json()`, we use the [HTTP Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 Browsers implement that API in native code for speedy processing.
-A fetch request returns a [readable stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) that can be processed using a [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream) (a stream that is both readable and writable) to then be consumed by a [writeable stream](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).
+A fetch request returns a [readable stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) that can be processed using a [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream) (a stream that is both readable and writable) to then be consumed by a [writable stream](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).
 There are a few steps involved:

 ![Stream Steps](../../assets/images/StreamSteps.jpg)

 All of these steps get tied together using the `pipeThrough` method calls.
-Lets look at it step by step:
+Let's look at it step by step:

 ### Byte to String

-The first part "**Byte to String**" is build-in using a [`TextDecoderStream`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoderStream).
-As a result, we get a stream of characters and we now chop into parts.
+The first part "**Byte to String**" is built-in using a [`TextDecoderStream`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoderStream).
+As a result, we get a stream of characters, and we now chop into parts.

 ### String to lines

 String to lines is our first [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream).
 An instance needs to implement two methods:

-- `transform(imcoming, controlle)` reads incoming data and eventually call the controller's `enqueue(output)` method 0:n times
+- `transform(incoming, controller)` reads incoming data and eventually call the controller's `enqueue(output)` method 0:n times
 - `flush(controller)` called for cleanup

 In our case, the incoming character stream is chopped into lines.